 But in truth you can eat extremely well at even a modest restaurant.
 Leading chefs from Marseille, Aix en Provence and the surrounding area have founded an association, Gourméditerrannée, to promote the region's gastronomy.

-Initially formed to highlight the importance of food during the Marseille-Provence European Capital of Culture year in 2013, its mission continues with initiatives such as Food'In Sud (sic), a three-day conference and trade fair in Marseille in 2014 which attracted thousands of visitors and will be repeated in 2016, as well as educational and charity work and food festivals.
+Initially formed to highlight the importance of food during the Marseille-Provence European Capital of Culture year in 2013, its mission continues with initiatives such as Food'In Sud (sic).

 Over 50 top chefs (some of them are pictured here) now belong to the organisation.
-One of its aims, as the name suggests, is to celebrate the diversity and cross-influences of cuisines from countries all around Mediterranean basin, Lévy told the Insider at Food'In Sud.
+One of its aims is to celebrate the diversity and cross-influences of cuisines from countries all around the Mediterranean basin, Lévy told us at Food'In Sud.

 And Gourméditerranée is not just about starry smart restaurants, Lévy stressed: its members also include speciality outlets such as the Glacier du Roi ice-cream parlour or the Boîte à Sardine fishmongery and restaurant.
 There's even a roving street-food truck.

-The distinctive style of cooking in Marseille focusses on simple, fresh, healthy Mediterranean ingredients: low on the meat, animal fats and heavy sauces of traditional French cuisine, high on vegetables and fish.
+The distinctive style of cooking in Marseille focusses on simple, fresh, healthy Mediterranean ingredients: low on the meat, animal fats and heavy sauces of traditional French cuisine, high on vegetables, pulses, olive oil and fish.

 And it's all spiced up with influences from the city's successive waves of immigrants, in particular Italian, Spanish, Armenian, Turkish, North African, Caribbean and Chinese.
 Today, then, it goes without saying that Marseille is no longer just about bouillabaisse.